cboursnell/crb-blast/README.md

 ### Installation

+To install CRB-BLAST, simply use rubygems:

+`gem install crb-blast`

 ### Prerequisites

  - NCBI BLAST+ (preferably the latest version) should be installed and in your PATH.
  - Ruby v2.0 or later.
 If you don't have Ruby, we suggest installing it with [RVM](http://rvm.io).

-To install CRB-BLAST, simply use rubygems:

-`gem install crb-blast`
+`\curl -sSL https://get.rvm.io | bash -s stable --ruby`

 ### Usage